DestinationsTeamsStacksBlogWC26Index

 • Signature food: Montgomery Inn Smokehouse BBQ is considered a trademark food of the stadium, with Mr. Red's Smokehouse presented by Montgomery Inn located near Section 139 and in the First Star Fan Zone.

-• Local tradition: Opening Day is a major celebration.
+• Fan tradition: Opening Day is a major celebration.
 The 'Power Stacks' smokestacks launch fireworks after a home run and fire when a visiting batter strikes out.
 Mr. Redlegs and Rosie Red mascots greet fans.

 • The Filson